 - Create a new gateway

-Click on a Gateway Row to view details about that gateway.
+Click on a row in the table to view details about a particular gateway.
 Click the blue plus-sign in the upper right corner to create a new gateway.
 Use the ellipsis menu at the end of each row to take actions on an individual gateway, like deleting and sharing.

 From the Manage Gateways page, click the blue plus-sign icon to create a new gateway: